 “These are commercial revenues that are being shop-lifted every day, and shop-lifting is seen as acceptable behaviour by consumers.
 All the while, an illegal sports economy is funded, with organised criminals getting richer and grassroots development getting poorer.”

-He stated that “piracy is a collective problem” that requires “an industry-wide response”.
+He called piracy “a collective problem” requiring “an industry-wide response”.

 “First, anti-piracy staffing levels, capabilities and budgets should be your biggest priority.
-I know that some rights-holders currently invest more in their Christmas parties than on anti-piracy.
 Second, there should be cross-party collaboration on major legal reforms, including the establishment of full copyright in broadcast signal.
-Third, CEOs of federations, leagues, clubs and broadcasters should all be shouting about piracy from the roof-tops, and engaging their sports ministers and senior politicians on the same.
+Third, CEOs of federations, leagues, clubs and broadcasters should all … be engaging their sports ministers and senior politicians on the same.
 Fourth, consumers should be educated through bold public awareness campaigns.
 They should know the direct implications of choosing a pirate service.
 Fifth, the pirates themselves should be shown that piracy cannot pay and they should be publicly prosecuted.”